AndyMycroft/recipe-rating-project/README.md

 Online recipe platforms rely heavily on user ratings to determine which recipes are promoted, recommended, or featured.
 However, recipes can vary widely in their complexity, cooking time, nutritional content, and structure.
-This raises an important question: what actually makes a recipe well-rated?
+This raises an important question: what actually makes a recipe well rated?

 In this project, I analyze the Recipes and Ratings dataset from Food.com, which contains tens of thousands of user-submitted recipes along with user ratings and